ASD-Blueprint/desktop.gov.au/program/engagement/deploy-and-embed.md

 * Undergo testing and provide assurance that the deployment has worked
 * Seek relevant architectural and security accreditation for the deployment

-## DTA support

-* The [community portal](https://community.desktop.gov.au/) for asking questions, FAQ, and understanding which agencies are using the blueprint
-* The [desktop.gov.au](https://desktop.gov.au/) website for information, the latest version of the blueprint, and knowledge articles.

 ## Tasks and activities